-Permanent Funds
+Permanent Fund

-These funds account for and report resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the reporting government's programs (for the benefit of the government of its citizenry).
+These funds account for and report financial resources that are restricted to the extent that only earnings, and not principal, may be used for purposes that support the reporting government's programs (for the benefit of the government or its citizenry).
 The Township had the following significant permanent fund:

-Cemetery Endowment Fund - This fund receives interest earned on the nonexpendable corpus from a trust agreement.
-These earnings are used for the general maintenance and upkeep of the Township's cemetery.
+Cemetery Endowment Fund - This fund receives interest on the nonexpendable corpus from a trust agreement.
+These funds are used for the maintenance and upkeep of the Township's Cemetery.